-Waking Mars for iPad and iPhone review
+Waking Mars full review

 The second game from the team behind sublime arachnid-simulator Spider: The Secret of Bryce Manor was always going to one to watch, but the move from spinning webs in a dusty mansion to spelunking on the red planet was a surprise.

 You play as a near-future astronaut/scientist, exploring Mars for signs of ancient life with the help of a jetpack.
 With input and cheery chatter from a smiley colleague on videolink, you end up delving into vast caverns deep beneath the surface and discovering Earth's neighbour isn't quite as lifeless as it appears.
 In a refreshing break from the more fanciful breed of science fiction, Waking Mars steers clear of out and out aliens in favour of ambient plant life.

 It's your job to find and plant seeds that spread vegetation around the caves, which in turn (and admittedly rather spuriously, via the concept of certain levels of biomass causing organic barriers to give way) opens up pathways to new subterranean areas.
 There, secrets and increasingly strange beauty awaits.

 It's essentially a puzzle game with a great concept and touch of action.
 You're initially limited by which seeds you can find, but over time the caverns come alive with the life you've planted, generating new seeds and even occasionally landing one in fertile ground and thus growing a new plant by chance.
 As a sort of cosmic gardener, it's your job to manage what does and doesn't grow.